 Read more

-...and end up feeling frustrated and overwhelmed.
+...in math class, and end up feeling frustrated and overwhelmed.
 I'm here to help!
 Together we can go over the background concepts, until you feel comfortable and really understand the problem (not just the answer).
 If you need help understanding your math homework, please contact me!
 In college I minored in German, as well as spending a full year abroad in Germany.
 This was a great opportunity for me to become fluent in German.
-I would love to...
+I...

 Read more